jumeyermattosarruda/the-manuscript/subscribe.md

 layout: page
 ---

+We interview people from all over the world making a difference wherever there’s writing and technology involved.
-You can find the episodes of The Manu&lt;script&gt; on all the main podcasting platforms.
-Although we don’t have a super strict publishing schedule, we try to post new episodes at least once a month.
+We try to surprise you with new episodes at least once a month.

-Choose your platform and be happy:
+Tune in to the show, and get inspired:

 <br>
 <div class="platforms-wrapper">